Energy Transition

 Concerns about wider impacts

-As important and promising as the energy transition is, there are also negative impacts we need to be aware of.
+As important as the energy transition is, there are also negative impacts we need to be aware of.
 The processes of building wind turbines and hydroelectric turbines draw on large amounts of electricity, which today still comes predominantly from fossil-fuelled power plants.

 There are a wide variety of materials that can be used to make batteries for energy storage and electric vehicles, but the most common ones in use today use cobalt and lithium.
 Most of the world’s cobalt is mined in the Democratic Republic of the Congo.
 The DRC cobalt industry is not a safe environment for workers.
 Workers suffer from toxic exposure to cobalt in hand-dug mines and some of those workers are children.
 The largest lithium extraction occurs in salt flats in the Andes.
 In the “lithium triangle” (Bolivia, Argentina, Chile), indigenous communities are protesting because they are losing control of their land and their scarce water supply is being depleted by the lithium-extraction business.
 At the same time, there are local economic benefits.